dduan/TOMLDecoder/Documentation/AboutJSONDecoder.md

 ## `import Foundation`

-Though left out from the code, one must import `Foundation` for that example to work. `JSONDecoder` is part of the _Foundation_ library, which is distinct from the _standard library_. `PropertyListDecoder` is another decoder that `Foundation` provides.
+Though left out from the code, one must import `Foundation` for the example tt the beginning o work.  `JSONDecoder` is part of the _Foundation_ library, which is distinct from Swift's _standard library_.  `PropertyListDecoder` is another decoder that `Foundation` provides.

-The reason these decoders are _not_ part of the standard library is two fold.
-First, many useful types such as `Data` and `Date` are part of `Foundation`.
+Decoders living in Foundation as opposed to Swift makes a ton of sense.
+Firstly, many useful types such as `Data` and `Date` are part of `Foundation`.
 A theoretical decoder defined in the _standard library_ won't be able to support them (from its point-of-view, `Data` might as well be from any other third-party library).
-Secondarily, the logic that converts `Data`, a byte sequence, to structured, in-memory values such as a `[String: Any]`, lives in `Foundation` and `JSONDecoder` depends on it (Remember `JSONSerialization`?
-Yea, good times).
+Secondarily, the logic that converts `Data`, a byte sequence, to structured, in-memory values such as a `Dictionary<String: Any>`, lives in `Foundation` and `JSONDecoder` depends on it (`JSONSerialization`).

 ## `Thing` Conforms To `Decodable`